6 min read

-You probably want to alter the tone for different customer groups too, so think about sending a different email to your first-time bookers, perhaps with information about venue access or your organisation's charitable aims.
+You probably want to alter the tone for different customer groups too, so think about sending a different email to your first time bookers, perhaps with information about venue access or your organization's charitable aims.

 With your event CRM’s reporting and segmentation tools you can easily monitor the success of these campaigns.
 Test, measure, refine and repeat until you reach an optimal stage.

 Making your pre-show emails timely will improve their effectiveness, so why not try experimenting as you send these emails to different types of customers?